Canceled flights mar first weekend of summer for travelers

 “We expect a busy summer, and are concerned about the industry’s ability to handle the demand,” Becker said.

 The good news was that cancellations were down sharply on Tuesday.
-FlightAware reported only about 50 by late morning on the East Coast.
+FlightAware reported only about 60 by early afternoon on the East Coast.

 Various forecasts of high numbers of travelers over the weekend proved to be accurate.
 The Transportation Security Administration reported screening more than 11 million people at airport checkpoints from Thursday through Monday.